Preview: This Spicy Black-Eyed Pea Soup with ground beef makes a filling soup that’s perfect for New Year’s Day.

-When I was a kid, we always walked to Grandma’s house to watch the Rose Bowl parade.
+Do you have New Year’s traditions?
+When I was a kid, we always walked to Grandma’s house to watch the Rose Bowl parade (no TV at our house).
 My sister remembers our dad usually worked on taxes that day.
 I guess procrastinating until later in the spring is not a good idea for a farmer.

+How about New Year’s food traditions?
 As an adult living in Texas, we eat black-eyed peas on every New Year’s Day.
-I hear tell it’s a Southern thing.
+I hear it’s a Southern thing.

 Supposedly, the person who finds the submerged dime will have a good year.
 I used to worry about accidentally chomping down on it, but now, the grandkids dig it out before the adults have a chance.